 In the era of data science the responsible, principled and accurate use of statistics is of very high importance.
 In this introductory course you will learn about the foundations of probability theory and statistics with a special focus on applications to astronomical research.
 We will start with the basic notions of probability theory and introduce the concept of statistical model.
 Then you will learn about estimation, uncertainty quantification and hypothesis testing techniques in various statistical models.
 Finally, we focus on the highly popular and frequently applied linear and logistic regression models, which we treat in more detail.
-You will apply the learned theory during the practical class for solving relevant exercises using both analytical computations and programming with the statistical software package R.
+You will apply the learned theory during the practical class for solving relevant exercises using both analytical computations and programming with Python.

 The course covers the following themes:

 Regression analysis (both linear and logistic)